Home

 N.Y.
 Times, Dec.
 10, 1936

 With business continuing to linger in the doldrums midway through the 1930s, Edward took on more of a national persona, perhaps to meet prospective employers who could pay a higher salary.
-In 1936, he was elected president of the American Advertising Federation (AAF).
+He served in 1934 as president of the Advertising Club of St. Louis, and in 1936 was elected president of the American Advertising Federation (AAF).
 In this role, he received extensive positive publicity, including many articles from the New York Times.
 Of course the Times had a natural vested interest in promoting the value and quality of advertising as a mechanism for helping turn around the nation's floundering economy.

 He also served in 1937 as national president of Alpha Delta Sigma, an honor society recognizing and encouraging scholastic achievement in advertising scholastics, sponsored by the AAF.